Srilochan7/AI-Engineer-Interview-Questions/README.md

 # 🧠 AI Engineer / AI Internship Interview Questions

 This repository contains interview questions that were asked to me for an **AI Engineer role / AI Internship**.
+(5+ interviews)
 The questions are divided into different categories: Machine Learning, Deep Learning, Generative AI, Core AI, LLMs, and Others.

 ---